conradkleinespel/rooster/README.md

 Rooster protects your passwords with state-of-the-art cryptography algorithms:

-- scrypt for key derivation
+- scrypt for key derivation (`n = 2^12, r = 8, p = 1`)
 - aes-256-cbc for encryption
 - hmac-sha512 for authentication

-To top it off, it works Linux, BSD and OSX.
+Supported operating systems include Linux, BSD and OSX.
+Windows is not supported at this time.

 ## Installation